-Liability is a type of borrowing which creates an obligation of repayment to the other party involved.
-It is an outcome of past events or transactions and results in the outflow of the resources.
+Liability is a type of borrowing that creates an obligation of repayment to the other party involved.
+It is an outcome of past events or transactions and results in the outflow of resources.
 Therefore, it involves future sacrifices of the economic benefits of the firm.

 There are mainly two types of liabilities: